 Although quinoa looks like a grain, it’s actually a seed, native of South America, gluten-free and high in protein.
 It loves dairy.
 Milk, farmers cheese, cheddar cheese—all go well with quinoa.

 This is a rather simple dish, not that many ingredients, and is flexible in the ingredients.
 You can use poblano chiles instead of bell peppers for a spicy version.
 Or add some cooked Mexican chorizo to the stuffing for a meatier take.
+Want to use homemade beans?
+Here’s how to make them ahead on the stove or in a pressure cooker.

 Personally I love the more vegetal taste of the green bell peppers with this dish, but any color will do.
 You can also stir in some corn or toasted sunflower seeds.